 The greatest strategy games for Android phones, perfect if you love tactics and planning

-Updated June 15th, 2021.
-Added some fresh strategy games
+Updated August 1st, 2021.
+Added some fresh Android strategy games

 But, pivoting these things to use the touchscreen of mobile and controls means that plan and navigation can feel much more natural.

 We like a good casual palette cleanser as much as the next mobile gamer.
 But when you really want to get your teeth into something on your phone, there are few better genres to tackle than the strategy genre.